Thomas S. Binns, MSci

 I developed the PyPARRM package, an open-source Python implementation of the PARRM algorithm for removing stimulation artefacts from electrophysiological recordings (related to my work in the Interventional and Cognitive Neuromodulation Group).
 This package is equipped with multiprocessing support for rapid signal processing, as well as an extensive interactive tool for exploring the effects of different filter parameters on the data.

-For the full list of publications, click here.
+For the full list of publications and talks, click here.

 Funding & Awards